Emotions are much like waves, we can’t stop them from coming but we can choose which one to surf. – Jonathan Martensson

 You are experiencing discomfort because you are interpreting a situation or a set of circumstances in a specific way that naturally leads you to the feeling of discomfort.
 It’s actually within this interpretation that discomfort grows.
-This therefore means that the moment you transform or change your interpretation of the situation, is the moment you gain control over your emotional experience.
+This, therefore, means that the moment you transform or change your interpretation of the situation is the moment you gain control over your emotional experience.

 If you ever experience the emotion of discomfort it’s important to first determine what it is that you are doing, and secondly how exactly you are interpreting your experience of reality.
 If what you are doing is not getting you the results that you are after, then simply try taking a different approach.
-If however you are not able to tackle the situation from a different perspective, then try to change your perspective of the situation.
+If however, you are not able to tackle the situation from a different perspective, then try to change your perspective on the situation.
 Either way, you should be able to find an answer that will help you to pull yourself out of this uncomfortable emotional state.

-If for example you are bored, then attempt to do something different with your time.
+If for example, you are bored, then attempt to do something different with your time.
 Or you can simply try and interpret your experience in a unique way by turning things into a game.
 Either strategy will work well as long as you are willing to be flexible in your approach.

-Fear is often a very debilitating emotion that leads to worry, anxiety and indecision.
+Fear is often a very debilitating emotion that leads to worry, anxiety, and indecision.

 You are experiencing fear because you are interpreting a situation or a set of circumstances in a specific way that naturally leads you to the feeling of fear.
-This feeling of fear often results from an emotional response of what might occur in the future if you make a specific decision or take a specific action.
+This feeling of fear often results from an emotional response to what might occur in the future if you make a specific decision or take a specific action.
 This is all well-and-good if it’s something that is based on hard facts and evidence that is designed to protect you from harm.
 However, many times our fears are riddled with inaccuracies that confuse and mislead us.
 Therefore the first step you must always take to begin the process of removing fear from your life is to evaluate the “real” from the “imagined”.

-Fear is of course a very valuable emotion because it protects us from harm in the off-chance that we are running away from a saber-toothed tiger.
-However, most of the time, in this modern day-and-age, it actually harms us because it keeps us away from achieving our goals and objectives.
+Fear is, of course, a very valuable emotion because it protects us from harm in the off-chance that we are running away from a saber-toothed tiger. 😉 However, most of the time, in this modern day-and-age, it actually harms us because it keeps us away from achieving our goals and objectives.

 There are two quick things you must do that will help you manage your fears more effectively.
 The first is to clarify what it is you really want.
 And the second is to prepare thoroughly for the actions you will take to achieve your desired outcomes.
-These two steps are critical, because the vast majority of our fears are based on a lack of knowledge and a lack of preparation.
+These two steps are critical because the vast majority of our fears are based on a lack of knowledge and a lack of preparation.
 If you successfully tick both of these boxes, then you will have the ammunition you need to overcome just about any fear that you can possibly experience in our modern age.

-You are experiencing hurt because you are interpreting a situation or a set of circumstances in a specific way that naturally leads you to feeling hurt.
+You are experiencing hurt because you are interpreting a situation or a set of circumstances in a specific way that naturally leads you to feel hurt.
 Likewise, feeling hurt could be a result of not communicating your needs effectively to others.
 As such you must begin today by communicating what you need from your relationships in a clear and non-threatening manner.

 If communicating your needs to others doesn’t work, then take into consideration your expectations.
 Maybe your expectations are not reasonable, maybe they have changed over time, or maybe they simply no longer apply to your current relationship and therefore may need to be reevaluated.

 Finally, feelings of hurt sometimes result from a lack of understanding about our relationships or about our circumstances.
-In such instances it helps if you replace your hurt with fascination and curiosity.
+In such instances, it helps if you replace your hurt with fascination and curiosity.
 By becoming curious, you immediately begin asking better questions, which expands the way you think and leads to answers and possibilities that you may not have considered before.